MirImaadAli1/ProcedurePulseWeb/README.md

 #### Overview

 The Bill component is a React component that displays billing information in a styled list item format.
-It is part of the Material Dashboard 2 React project and leverages Material-UI components along with custom components like MDBox, MDTypography, and MDButton.
 The component is designed to fit seamlessly into a dark or light theme, adapting its background color based on the theme mode.
 The Bill component presents key details such as the name, company, email, and VAT number, and includes action buttons for editing and deleting the bill.

 #### Component Props